Alaska Department of Fish and Game

 Thousands of marine animals die each year when they become entangled in marine debris.
 Along the coast of Alaska and Canada dozens of Stellar Sea Lions become entangled in plastic debris floating in the ocean.
 They also face injury and death when they swallow fishing gear including hooks and heavy line, when actively pursuing a hooked fish.

-The Alaska Department of Fish and Game and Sea Gypsy Research teamed up with Moore and Moore Films and Marni Productions to produce an ...
+The Alaska Department of Fish and Game and Sea Gypsy Research teamed up with Moore and Moore Films and Marni Productions to produce an 11-minute educational ...
 Sea Lion Video Article Continued